 One of the best ways to earn Air Miles is through the program’s frequent promotions, which typically involve completing a few different activities at their partner merchants in order to receive a very generous bonus.

-The most recent promotion was Air Miles Mega Miles, which offered a very generous 1,000 Air Miles for completing five different activities, many of which are quite easy.
-For those in Ontario, picking up some Sobeys gift cards, filling up your car at Shell, and then redeeming Air Miles Cash miles would get you more than halfway towards the big bonus.
+The most frequent promotion is Air Miles Bonus Boom, which offered a very generous 800 Air Miles for completing eight different activities, many of which are quite easy.
+For those in Ontario, picking up some gift cards at both Sobeys and Sobeys Urbanfresh, filling up your car at Shell, redeeming Air Miles Cash miles at Metro, and adding your Air Miles card to Samsung Pay would get you halfway towards the big bonus.

 Air Miles will send out emails about these offers, so it’s definitely something to keep your eye out for.
-In addition to Air Miles Mega Miles, there have been other offers in the past, so you’ll want to crunch the numbers to see if you can complete the offers with minimal effort or a nominal amount of additional spending to get a nice bonus.
+In addition to Bonus Boom, there have been other offers in the past, so you’ll want to crunch the numbers to see if you can complete the offers with minimal effort or a nominal amount of additional spending to get a nice bonus.

 Normal earn rates are low – for example, you’ll earn 1 Air Mile for every $20 spent at Sobeys, Safeway, or Metro, or 1 Air Mile for every $45 spent at Staples.
 However, Air Miles regularly puts on promotions on the earning rates, which you could ideally take advantage of when making purchases that you would’ve made anyway.
 Examples include bonus miles on Shell gas, bonus Air Miles coupons for Staples purchases, and bonus miles on select grocery items when shopping at grocery stores.